rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 ## 12. Stopping to run the Hacked Pipeline with Kyverno

-* Run a Argo Workflow for execute the CI Pipeline demonstrating how Kyverno stops the unsigned images:
+* Run an Argo Workflow to execute the CI Pipeline to demonstrate how Kyverno stops the unsigned images:

 ```bash
 kubectl create -f run/securing-gitops-demo-workflow-hacked.yaml